How To Detect a Card Skimmer at the Gas Pump

 December 19, 2017

-The use of gas pump card skimmers is on the rise all over the country — even here in Northwest Iowa.
-However, you can minimize your risk of being a target, if you're watchful for common signs that a gas pump's payment terminal has been compromised.
+The use of gas pump card skimmers is on the rise all over the country — even here in Siouxland.
+However, you can minimize your risk of being a target if you're watchful for common signs that a gas pump's payment terminal has been compromised.
+Learning how to spot a credit card skimmer is an important skill to add to your financial safety skill set.
+Read on to learn tips for how to spot skimmers at gas pumps.

 What are credit card skimmers?

-- Some skimmers are physically attached to the machine, extending the card slot so that it captures your information as you slide your card to its true destination.
+- Some skimmers are physically attached to the machine, extending the card slot so that it captures your information as you slide your card.

 - Other criminals install hidden cameras to capture your PIN or zip code, and then slip away with your money without even needing your wallet.

-- Some thieves install fake keypads, replacing replaced the need for cameras.
+- Some thieves install fake keypads, replacing the need for cameras.

 1. Check the pump panel for tampering.